Palm Coast in Flagler County, Florida — The American South (South Atlantic)

 Erected by Elks Club #2709.

 Location.
 29° 33.958′ N, 81° 13.494′ W. Marker is in Palm Coast, Florida, in Flagler County.
-Marker is on Old Kings Rd N 0.2 miles north of Fleetwood Drive, on the left when traveling north.
-Located at the Palm Coast Elks Club.
+Memorial is on Old Kings Rd N, 0.2 miles north of Fleetwood Drive, on the left when traveling north.
+The marker is located at the Palm Coast Elks Club.
 Touch for map.
 Marker is at or near this postal address: 53 Old Kings Road, Palm Coast FL 32137, United States of America.
 Touch for directions.

 Regarding Flight 93.
 The nearly 20-foot long piece of steel, with its jagged edges and shorn bolts, is a section of a floor joist from Tower 1.
 The floor joist rest on a squat square piece of steel, a support beam from Tower 2.
 The steel is attached to a pentagon-shaped concrete pedestal.